EWU logo

 EWU Policy 401-02 Authority: EWU Board of Trustees

-Purpose: This policy establishes standards for university employees engaged in or seeking to engage in employment beyond their regular position with the university.
+Purpose: This policy establishes standards for university employees engaged in or seeking to engage in employment or compensated activities beyond their regular position with the university.

 Applicability: This policy pertains to all officers and employees of Eastern Washington University, including student and non-student temporary employees.